romaonthego/REDebugClient/README.md

 ### without CocoaPods

-There's only once dependency - [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket), so you'll need to add it manually.
+There's only one dependency - [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket), so you'll need to add it manually.

 ## Demo